sarahbellum/Canvas-Flowmap-Layer/README.md

   // CanvasFlowmapLayer custom constructor properties -- see property table below

-  // - required property
+  // - a required property
-  //that informs the layer of your unique origin/destination attributes and geometry
+  // it informs the layer of your unique origin/destination attributes and geometry
-  originAndDestinationFieldIds: {/* all kinds of important stuff here...see docs below */},
+  originAndDestinationFieldIds: { /* all kinds of important stuff here...see docs below */ },

   // - some optional properties
   pathDisplayMode: 'selection',